wfhopkins/TEST-finals/README.md

 Today pancakes have become a favorite brunch or breakfast food around the world.
 From simple recipes like french toast pancakes to more elaborate recipes like crepes and Swedish pancakes, there is a pancake out there for everyone!
 With the rise of veganism and new diets, pancake recipes have also become more specialized.
 For example, there are now gluten-free, dairy-free, and even paleo friendly pancake recipes that cater to different lifestyles.

 No matter how you make them, one thing is certain: pancakes will always be a tasty breakfast food loved by all!

+#

+## Jordan's pancakes

+* 1 cup flour
+* 1 cup nilk
+* 1 tablespoon icing sugar
+* 1 teaspoon salt
+* 1 teaspoon baking powder
+* 1 egg
+* 1 tablespoon veg oil

+Mix all dry ingredients together in large bowl.
+Mix all wet ingredients and add to bowl all at once.
+Whisk until batter is smooth, but not more.
+With 1/2 cup measure, scoop and fry in a medium-hot well-oiled pan.
+Flip when out edge has stable holes left from bubbles in batter.